fchirigati/reprozip/README.rst

 * *port*: specifies the port for the mongod to listen for client connections;
 * *dbpath*: specifies a directory for the mongod instance to store its data;
 * *logpath*: specifies a path for the log file;
-* *quiet*: indicates whether MongoDB should limit the amount of output; setting it to True keeps the output significantly smaller.
+* *quiet*: indicates whether MongoDB should limit the amount of output; setting it to True keeps the output significantly smaller;
+* *journaling*: indicated whether journaling is enabled; the default is False.

 Acknowledgements
 ================